sergey-vinnichenko/Crypto_Trading_Strategy_Real_Time_Tester/README.md

 7. Strategy result analyser
 ## What Is The Main Function ##
 ## How to Build a Strategy List ##
 The description of the strategies is contained in a 'config.py' file in the 'tr_view' folder.
-Here is a quote from that file with my comments:
+Here is a quote from that file with my comments.
+We can put in this file as many strategies as we want.
 ```python
 strategy_list = {